devarsh/projectX/src/packages/form/README.md

 - **submitSuccessful**: Returns the boolean of form submit status - true if form was successfully submitted otherwise false

 - **serverSentError**: Returns error or any other status returned from the server.

+- **handleSubmit Function(e:FormEvent)**: calls the SubmitFn passed if there is no error in the form and submits the forms

+- **handleSubmit Function(fields: string[])**: validates the fields passed as array to the function- useful in stepper or cases where partial form validation is required and returns boolean

+- **handleReset Function(e:FormEvent)**: Resets all form fields to initial values passed to the form and if no initial values exists it clears the form

+- **handleReset Function(fields: string[])**: Only resets the fields passed as fields array to the function

+- **handleClear Function(e:FormEvent)**: Clears all form fields

+- **handleClear Function(fields: string[])**: Only clear the fields passed in fileds array

 #### Submit Function Args